ytakefuji/hiscovid/README.md

 There is one point in the Taiwan graph that changes abruptly around mid-May 2021.

-There is one point in the New Zealand graph that changes abruptly around the beggining of March 2022.
+There is one point in the New Zealand graph that changes abruptly around the early March 2022.

 $ hiscovid Taiwan 'United States' 'United Kingdom'